HighwayToHell-git/PPlay/README.md

-# 🎵 PPlay THE PROJECT IS FROZEN
+# 🎵 PPlay THE PROJECT IS DEAD

 Simple audio player written in **Python** using **Pygame** and **Tkinter**.